 Associate Director (ret.)

-Dr. Rogacki earned his PhD and MS in Mechanical Engineering from the University of Washington, and his BS in Engineering Mechanics from the US Air Force Academy.
+He earned his Ph.D. and master’s degree in mechanical engineering from the University of Washington, and his bachelor’s degree in engineering mechanics from the U.S. Air Force Academy.
 Later, he became Associate Professor of Engineering Mechanics (and Chief of the Materials Division) at the USAF Academy.
-In 2005, he graduated from the Senior Executives Program in National and International Security at Harvard’s JFK School of Government.
-An accomplished pilot, Rogacki has logged over 3300 flying hours as pilot, instructor pilot, and flight examiner in aircraft ranging from motorized gliders to heavy bombers.
+In 2005, he graduated from the Senior Executives Program in National and International Security at Harvard’s John F. Kennedy School of Government.
+An accomplished pilot, he logged more than 3,300 flying hours as pilot, instructor pilot, and flight examiner in aircraft ranging from motorized gliders to heavy bombers.